Share This Craft

-Today, I’m showing you a few different ideas on things to do with washi tape.
+In this article we’ll show you a few different ideas on how to decorate gift bags with washi tape.
 All you need are some plain gift bags, washi tape, and scissors.
 If you want to crank things up a bit, then you can use a little bit of embroidery floss.
 There’s no wrong way to decorate a bag—make it as simple or elaborate as you want.

 Layer several pieces of green washi tape to make the tree and cut a few pieces of red or green tape to add accents.

-To make the bigger presents, I placed 2 pieces of washi tape side-by-side.
+To make the bigger presents, we placed 2 pieces of washi tape side-by-side.
 Tie small bows from embroidery floss and glue to bag with Aleene’s Fast Grab Glue.
-I like this glue because it grabs onto the bow without sagging as it dries.
+We like this glue because it grabs onto the bow without sagging as it dries.
 Less is more—just a little bit of glue goes a long way.

 To make the curlicues, wet the embroidery floss, wrap around a toothpick, and let it dry.
-(Each tail was about 10–11″ long before I curled it.)
+(Each tail was about 10–11" long before we curled it.)

 Looking for a super easy way to embellish?
 You can make these snowflakes fast!
 Lickety split!
-I used narrow washi tape (0.25″) to make these snowflakes.
+We used narrow washi tape (0.25") to make these snowflakes.